Jobs To Be Done Framework

 Imagine you’re designing a meal kit service.
 Instead of asking customers what recipes they like, you ask: “What job is the customer hiring this meal kit to do?”
 The answer might be “Make a quick and healthy dinner on a busy weeknight.”
 This shift in thinking transforms how you design, market, and iterate on your product.

-JTBD isn’t just another framework—it’s a mindset shift that helps businesses focus on customer objectives, not just interactions.
+JTBD is more than a framework.
+It’s a mindset shift that helps businesses focus on customer objectives, not just interactions.
 Let’s dive into how it works.

 The Core Idea or Framework